The importance of revenue trend analysis for SaaS companies

 Sometimes, problems are not immediately obvious.
 As we mentioned previously, ARR might be increasing, and leaders might be delighted with the way things are going.
 However, if CAC is rising rapidly due to increasing marketing and sales costs in certain regions, they could be in for an unpleasant surprise further down the line.
 In other situations, there may be positive underlying trends that are even better than topline metrics like ARR suggest.
 Seasonality is another factor that is important to track but may be misleading for high growth startups which should be looking at growth relative to the previous periods, rather than at simple year-over-year trends.

-Another example is customer lifetime value (LTV) which, as a main driver of growth, should also be broken down by specific parameters.
+Another trend analysis example is customer lifetime value (LTV) which, as a main driver of growth, should also be broken down by specific parameters.
 By analyzing it in depth, you can get a far more comprehensive picture than just knowing how much revenue a given customer is likely to generate over the course of their relationship with you.
 Retention is a key consideration when it comes to maximizing LTV so discovering positive or negative trends for gross dollar retention (GDR), net dollar retention (NDR), and cohort development will help identify problems and opportunities earlier.

 The art and science of revenue trend analysis